Multispectral Palmprint Recognition Using a Hybrid Feature: Results

 \section{Results}

-Our palmprint identification algorithm is tested on a database \cite{28} containing 6000 palmprints captured from 500 different palms.
+We have tested our identification algorithm on a well-known multispectral palmprint database known as PolyU database \cite{dataset}, containing 6000 palmprints captured from 500 different palms.
 Every palm was sampled 12 times within different times.
-So there are 12 $\times$ 500 = 6000 groups of palmprint images.
-Every group contains 4 palm images collected at the same scene under 4 different illuminations, including Red, Green, Blue and NIR (Near Infra-Red).The resolution of these images is 128 $\times$ 128.
-Correct identification takes place when the palmprint is classified into a palm image whose label is same as the label of this palmprint and misidentification takes place when the palmprint is classified into a category whose label is different from the label of this palmprint.
+So there are 12 $\times$ 500 = 6000 palmprint images.
+Every image was taken under four spectra, including red, green, blue and NIR (near infra-red).
+Each image has a resolution of 128 $\times$ 128.
+Four sample palmprints from this dataset are shown in Fig.9.

-In our first experiment, half of the images from each group are used as training samples(in this experiment, the first six samples in each palm image are selected for training) and the remaining images are used as test samples.
-In all of the 3000 palmprints in the database, 14 samples were misidentified; So the identification accuracy is about 99.53\%.
+Correct identification takes place when a test palmprint is classified as the right person and misidentification occurs when the palmprint is classified into a category whose label is different from its actual label.
+In our first experiment, half of the images from each group are used as training samples (in this experiment, the first six samples in each palm image are selected for training) and the remaining images are used as test samples.
+Among all 3000 palmprints in the database, 14 samples were misidentified, resulting in an identification accuracy of 99.53\%.

-To make the experiment fair, we design another test.
-For each palmprint we select six samples randomly as training samples and test on the other samples.
-We repeat this test ten times and compute the final accuracy rate by averaging on the accuracy rate of each experiment.
+In the next experiment, to make the conditions fairer, we randomly select six palm images per person as training samples, and test on the other samples.
+We repeat this procedure ten times and compute the final accuracy rate by averaging on the accuracy rate of all experiments.
 So, the number of test samples in this experiment is 30000.
-In this experiment an accuracy rate of about 98.8\% is attained.
+In this experiment an accuracy rate of 98.8\% is obtained.

-Another experiment is done to examine the effect of training samples on the accuracy rate ( in all of these experiment we select the training samples randomly and repeat the test ten times).
-In the previous experiment, the number of training set samples and test samples for each palm were equal, in this experiment we reduce the number of the training samples to 5 and 4 and find out that the accuracy rate reduces a little, so this algorithm is robust to decline in the number of training samples.
-Therefore we can decide about a palmprint with less information.
-The result of this experiment is shown in Table.I.
+In another experiment, we examined the effect of the number of training samples on the accuracy rate (in these experiments we select the training samples randomly and repeat the experiment ten times).
+We calculated the accuracy of the proposed scheme using different numbers of training samples, ranging from 4 to 6.
+It was determined that reducing the number of training examples does not decrease the accuracy rate significantly.
+This is very desirable for the cases where the size of the training dataset is small.
+The result of this experiment is shown in Table 1.

+We have also provided a comparison of the proposed scheme with two earlier approaches on this dataset, one of them being the PCA+GWR approach which uses a Gabor wavelet representation approach followed by kernel PCA, and the other one being QPCA, which uses a quaternion principal component analysis approach for multispectral palmprint recognition.
+This comparison is provided in Table 2.